angular/angular/aio/content/guide/universal.md

-# Server-side Rendering (SSR): An intro to Angular Universal
+# Server-side rendering (SSR) with Angular Universal

 This guide describes **Angular Universal**, a technology that renders Angular applications on the server.